Who couldn't love a pup like this? Picture taken a few years ago, this little girl was just turning eight weeks.

 Above are the parents of the current litter.
 As you can see I keep my dog's dog hair cut short, that is because we are in the country where foxtails are a problem, not to mention the extreme heat in the summer.
 It was in the 100s when this picture was taken.
 In winter I allow their hair to grown out.

 I register my dogs with the National Kennel Club (NKC).
 Why aren't my dogs registered with the AKC?
 Because in my opinion, unless you are planning on showing or breeding show dogs, the AKC is more bother than its worth.
 Contrary to common knowledge, a AKC registered dog is not any better than a NKC or a CKC registered dog--all are pure-bred and all can be DNA typed through their respective registries.
+There seems to be a trend lately that many AKC puppy sellers are advertising that only AKC dogs are pure-bred, this is utter nonsense and I can only guess those who are doing this are trying to justify their exceeding high prices.
 The AKC controls the dog show world, and they put on the shows, so if you want to show that is the registry for you.
 If you just want a nice pure-bred dog the other two registries will do fine.
 How do I know a AKC is not a superior dog?
 Because all the genetic faults that entered my pack over the years came from AKC registered dogs, and it took years to get the faults out of my stock.
 The AKC is no guarantee the breeder is responsible or ethical.
 The best Scotty I bought from another breeder for stock was CKC registered--and she is wonderful--perfect.

 Above is one of my pups from a previous litter--about four weeks old.